 As I am confined to the house, I start having a serious look at my hometown.
 I wonder what makes the southern metropolitan so special.
 Is it the vibrant and alluring food scene?
 Or is it the down-to-earth people whose life is always busy, even to the point of being hectic?
 All of these, however, seem to vanish at this moment.

-These days, the only things that can symbolise Saigon are the city’s landmarks.
-From the sacred Notre-Dame Cathedral to the futuristic Bitexco Tower, they still stand during the darkest hours.
+These days, the only things that can symbolize Saigon are the city’s landmarks.
+From the sacred Notre Dame Cathedral to the futuristic Bitexco Tower, they still stand during the darkest hours.
 Each boasts a different architectural style and represents a period in the history of this ever-changing city.

 Standing tall in the heart of Saigon, Notre-Dame Cathedral has always been a symbol of this city.
 It was built between 1863 and 1880 to serve the religious needs of French colonists, and later the local catholic community.
 In 1962, the Vatican lifted the cathedral’s status to a basilica.
 Yet most Saigonese still calls this church by its original name, Saigon Notre-Dame Cathedral.

 A mixture of Neo-Roman and Gothic architectural style, Saigon Notre-Dame Cathedral features an all-red brick façade, stained glass windows, as well as two belfries reaching a height of almost 60 meters.
 All are made out of imported materials, including the highly durable bricks from Toulouse.
 There is also a beautiful garden in front of the cathedral where the statue ‘Peaceful Notre Dame’ was installed in 1959.